raviq/compsoc/README.md

 ```
 ### Examples

-In order to run 10 trials for Dowdall, Simpson, Copeland, and Borda rules for 5 candidates and 100 voters generated with random ballots run the command
+To run 10 trials with `Dowdall`, `Simpson`, `Copeland`, and `Borda` rules for 5 candidates and 100 voters with random votes, run the command:
 ```
 python3.9 run.py 5 100 10 "random"
 ```
-The visual result is genrated in `figures/scores_random.png`
+The visual result is generated in `figures/scores_random.png`

 ![RandRule](figures/scores_random.png)